followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxSankey/1 Configuration/adaptiveLayout/height.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the widget's height when it begins to adapt the layout.
+Specifies the minimum container height at which the widget begins to adapt.
 <!--/shortDescription-->

 <!--fullDescription-->